-- The RDQ is the total amount of energy generated ('sent out') by facilities at the end of the trading interval.
-This will need to be calculated using SCADA given delays in obtaining metering data and lack of metering at Verve facilities. - The RDQ will be calculated using end of interval MW values as this mirrors the process System Management (SM) will use for determining Dispatch Instructions (i.e. SM will estimate the trend in generation requirements during the interval and issue instructions in accordance with the BMO). - It is possible, as with any measured parameter, that SCADA totals may not always be available and the rules/systems will need to address that (as now).
-It is proposed that if validated SCADA totals are unavailable within a stipulated timeframe, values will be estimated by interpolation from adjacent intervals or, if this is impractical, the most recent forecast price issued prior to the interval would suffice as a backstop.
-The methodology involves calculating the amounts of energy that could have been generated in merit order from each tranche in the Final BMO, and in the case of unscheduled supply what was actually generated, to satisfy the RDQ. - The balancing price will be set the day following the trading day at the price of the marginal tranche in the above calculation.
+The ERDQRDQ is the total amount of energy generated ('sent out') by facilities in at the end of the trading interval.
+This will need to be calculated using SCADA given delays in obtaining metering data and lack of metering at Verve facilities.
+Ideally the ERDQ would be calculated by averaging SCADA readings across the trading interval.
+Alternatively, end of period readings for the current and previous intervals could be averaged.

+- The RDQ will be calculated using end of interval MW values as this mirrors the process System Management (SM) will use for determining Dispatch Instructions (i.e. SM will estimate the trend in generation requirements during the interval and issue instructions in accordance with the BMO). - It is possible, as with any measured parameter, that SCADA totals may not always be available and the rules/systems will need to address that (as now).
+It is proposed that if validated SCADA totals are unavailable within a stipulated timeframe, values will be estimated by interpolation from adjacent intervals or, if this is impractical, the most recent forecast price issued prior to the interval would suffice as a backstop. - The methodology involves calculating the amounts of energy that could have been generated in merit order from each tranche in the RTBMOFinal BMO, and in the case of unscheduled supply what was actually generated, to satisfy the ERDQRDQ. - The balancing price will be set the day following the trading day at the price of the marginal tranche in the above calculation.